 Planning is the core of time management.
 With a proper plan, you can prioritise your tasks accordingly, which can help avoid confusion and unnecessary stress.
 A planned work schedule helps you complete the tasks in the given time frame.
 For example, a plan for a project manager might include ordering supplies, scheduling labour, acquiring the proper permits and so on.

 It is an important process to manage multiple tasks satisfactorily.
 While managing a project, you can delegate some of the tasks to your subordinates.
 This will help in reducing your workload so that you can focus more on important tasks, such as planning, business analysis and others.

 Positively handling stress keeps you motivated and helps you complete tasks at the scheduled time against all adversities.
 Exercise, yoga or having snacks during breaks can help you reduce stress.
 In fact, including stress-relieving activities or self-care rituals into your daily schedule can positively impact your productivity on work-related tasks throughout the day.

-It's vital that you maintain some flexibility in your schedule.
-Often, a task will take longer than you expect or your supervisor will give you a priority task you weren't expecting.
+It is vital that you maintain some flexibility in your schedule.
+Often, a task will take longer than you expect or your supervisor will give you a priority task you were not expecting.
 Clearly note in your daily schedule where you have space to adjust in preparation for last-minute changes.

 If you want to excel in life, you have to respect the importance of time and find a way to manage it efficiently.
 Time management skills help you systematically organise your tasks and accomplish them by their deadline.